 We are excited to announce a hands-on workshop on using data management tools.
-It will take place in the centre of Bergen, 8th and 9th of May.
+It will take place in Oslo, 6th and 7th of November.
 Participants from DLN projects and the DLN research school will be prioritized.

 Managing your data well is an important research skill.
 Good data management enables the preparation, handling, storing, sharing, and reuse of data.
 These attributes of good data management equates to efficient research and saving of time and resources.
 Data management tools and best practices can help to make your research data and models FAIR (Findable, Accessible, Interoperable and Reusable).